bdmeter/work/content/blog/2021/02/2021-02-17-standard-operating-procedure-of-a-garment-industry/index.md

 24. Preventive Maintenance of Gas generator will be done on an every 1000 hour later and for Diesel generator on an every 250 hour later.
 25. Overhauling will occur every 20000 to 22000 hour later.

+### 8.3 Boiler Maintenance manual:

-**8.3 Boiler Maintenance manual:**A garment industry has two type of boiler
+A garment industry has two type of boiler

-1\.
-640 KG Boiler (HERTZ BOILER): Registration Number-BA:B:5374
+1. 640 KG Boiler (HERTZ BOILER): Registration Number-BA:B:5374

-2\.
-500 KG Boiler (Modern Erection Limited): Registration number-BA:B:3853
+2. 500 KG Boiler (Modern Erection Limited): Registration number-BA:B:3853

 **Vision:** Continuous steam supply in sewing floor.